girlsinc/me-and-my-money-edu/src/pages/course/me-and-my-money/money-messages/roadmap.md

 ---

-# Roadmap
+# Roadmap to Money Messages

 <img src="/assets/img/roadmap.png" />

 # In this lesson you will learn about

-- Conscious and subconscious attitudes
+-
-- Impressions of banks
+-
-- Taking charge of your attitudes
+-